 When are dimming or flickering lights considered normal?

 If you’re seeing dimming that lasts for a fraction of a second when your HVAC kicks in, it probably isn’t something to be stressed about.

-While it might not feel like it, your home has a limited amount of electricity it can use at any given time.
+While it might not feel like it, your home has a regulated amount of electricity it can use at any given time.
 Large appliances—like your HVAC system—need a significant amount of electricity to start up.
-When those appliances turn on, they take a larger amount of the available electricity.
+When those appliances turn on, they consume a larger amount of the available electricity.
 This means the other appliances in your home, like your lights, have a lower amount of power available to them.

-When should I take action about the flickering lights?
+When should I worry about flickering lights?